Church Services

 About Our Church

 We are worshippers of God, followers of Jesus Christ, and supporters of science and science education.
-We see no conlict between believing in the Creator and understanding the creation.
+We see no conflict between believing in the Creator and understanding the creation.
 As a church, we take no official position on Genesis chapters 1-11 in the Bible, so controversial matters such as the age of the Earth are avoided.
 Newcomers can basically believe what they want about Genesis 1-11 without being judged for it.

 You might find it helpful to watch our video describing the church vision.